alexwlchan/alexwlchan.net/src/_til/2024/2024-02-21-what-happens-when-you-replace-a-photo.md

 That attribute is bumped for any change to the photo, not just replacement.

 I don't know if there's a reliable way to detect replaced photos in the API.
+I can't find any way to detect it in the UI (not even the `lastupdate` date).

+When I first tested this, I made all the replacements within a few minutes of each other.
+I went back and replaced this photo for a fourth time, several months later -- the "date posted" value remains the same as ever.

+Open questions:

+* When you replace a photo, how long do the existing JPEGs hang around?

 [replace]: https://www.flickrhelp.com/hc/en-us/articles/4404058489108-Replace-a-photo-in-Flickr#:~:text=Click%20on%20your%20photo%20to,Choose%20your%20replacement%20image.